-The website, before it migrated to Facebook, is called Big B’s adda, the Hindi slang for lair or, with less sinister overtones, hangout.
-The “Big B” for Bachchan is a self-conscious acknowledgement of Bachchan’s giant presence on Indian silver screens for over three decades.
-Big B is a global forum, reflecting not only Indians who live in India, but those representing the Indian diaspora from the United States and the U.K. and other parts of the world.
-The home page of the blog has the image of Bachchan wearing spectacles of the thick-framed variety.
-The look is a weighty and intellectual one, not the aging playboy persona he has adopted in several recent films, such as Kabhi Alvida Naa Kehna where he plays a boozing womanizer, or Cheeni Kum, where he is paired with a much younger Tabu and is literally old enough to be her father.
-The verses of Bachchan’s father, Harivansh Rai Bachchan occupy pride of place on the website, lending gravitas and artistic respectability to the Bachchan brand that is now in its third generation, and has recently “acquired,” through the Rai-Bachchan merger, the Aishwariya Rai brand power.
+The website, before it migrated to Facebook and then Tumblr, was called Big B’s adda, the Hindi slang for lair or, with less sinister overtones, hangout.
+The “Big B” for Bachchan was a self-conscious acknowledgement of Bachchan’s giant presence on Indian silver screens for over three decades.
+Big B was a global forum, reflecting not only Indians who live in India, but those representing the Indian diaspora from the United States and the U.K. and other parts of the world.
+The home page of the blog had the image of Bachchan wearing spectacles of the thick-framed variety.
+The look was a weighty and intellectual one, not the aging playboy persona he adopted in several films, such as Kabhi Alvida Naa Kehna, where he plays a boozing womanizer, or Cheeni Kum, where he is paired with a much younger Tabu and is literally old enough to be her father.
+The verses of Bachchan’s father, Harivansh Rai Bachchan, occupy pride of place on the website, lending gravitas and artistic respectability to the Bachchan brand that is now in its third generation, and has recently “acquired,” through the Rai-Bachchan merger, the Aishwariya Rai brand power.
 A small startup, little Aaradhya Bachchan has been successfully launched.

 Apparently, I wasn’t the only one besotted.

 Fan Ashwini fawned: “Can’t stop looking at your photo with that cutest smile, sho shweet… mwah!
 Love you heaps, Amitji” (Ashwini, Jan 14. http://bigb.bigadda.com)